gmsn-ita/minushalf/docs/source/introduction.rst

 Thus, the proposed solution is to apply the Slater procedure to cystaline energy bands.
 The intuition for this application comes from the fact that the energy bands of a crystal are formed by the overlap of atomic orbitals, mainly by those that constitute the outermost layers [8]_.
-This relationship can be quantified by the projection of the wave function in a given orbital, Figure 1 shows the character of the last valence band and the first conduction band to the CdO, the color magnet represents the character :math:`d` of the band and yellow the character :math:`p` [10]_.
+This relationship can be quantified by the projection of the wave function in a given orbital, Figure 1 shows the character of the last valence band of the Graphene, the color magnet represents the character :math:`pz` [10]_.
 Thereby, considering this existing relationship, self-energy corrections performed in atoms could propagate and shift the energy of the bands, resulting in a band gap correction.

 .. figure:: images/cdo_bands.png
    :width: 500

    Fig 2.
-Orbital character for CdO valence bands.
-The character :math:`p` is represented in yellow and the character :math:`d` in a magnet [10]_.
+Orbital character for Graphene last valence band.
+The character :math:`pz` is represented in yellow  [10]_.

 How to perform potential correction in crystals